karki011/CourseMaterial/java/statements.markdown

 The for statement has lots of uses, but primarily it's somewhat of a bounded while statement.
 Use a for loop if you need to execute some code a specific number of times.

-There are 3 parts to a for loop
+There are 3 parts to a for loop:

 * Initializer: runs once at the beginning
 * Conditional: evaluates before each iteration